Vice-Admiral Matome Ugaki

 Final Kamikaze Mission

-On August 15, 1945 after the Emperor made the radio announcement that Japan would surrender, Ugaki made a final diary entry, noting that he had not yet received an official cease-fire order, and that as he alone was to blame for the failure of his aviators to stop the enemy and decided to fly a final kamikaze mission himself to show the true spirit of bushido.
-His subordinates protested, he posed for pictures, removed his rank insignia and wore a Type 3 uniform (dark green) and carried a sword given to him by Admiral Isoroku Yamamoto then boarded a D4Y Judy 701-122 and took off from Oita Airfield.
+On August 15, 1945 after the Emperor made the radio announcement that Japan would surrender, Ugaki made a final diary entry, noting that he had not yet received an official cease-fire order, and that as he alone was to blame for the failure of his aviators to stop the enemy and decided to fly a final kamikaze mission himself to show the true spirit of Bushido.
+His subordinates protested, he posed for pictures, removed his rank insignia and wore a Type 3 uniform (dark green) and carried a sword given to him by Admiral Isoroku Yamamoto then boarded a D4Y Judy 701-122 and took off from Oita Airfield on a kamikaze mission.
 During the flight, Warrant Officer Akiyoshi Endo sent Ugaki's final radio message at 7:24pm reported that the plane had begun its dive onto an American vessel, but was instead shot down by anti-aircraft fire or crashed into the sea.

 The Ōita Kamikaze Special Attack Corps Takeoff Site Monument was built during October 1976 at Ōsu Athletic Park in Ōita City.
 The back of the memorial reads: "At 4:30 p.m. on August 15, 1945, the Pacific War's last kamikaze attack corps sortied from this site.
 The names of these men who died when they dove into American ships near Okinawa are listed at left."
 At left are the names Kamikaze pilots and crews, the first name is Matome Ugaki, 55 years, from Okayama Prefecture.
 Plus, seventeen others aged 19 to 24.